chrmorandi/yiipass/README.md

 * Account credential and user management via web browser.
 * Assign account credentials to various users.
+* Passwords are saved as encrypted hash in database.
+You can specify an unique key in your configuration for saving the passwords to your database.
 * Copy username or password fast into clipboard.
 * Responsive user interface by bootstrap frontend framework.
 * Import and export functionality via open KeePass XML format.
 Many apps and desktop programs for all operating